HardlyDifficult/Tutorials/Chapter3.md

 It does not matter much.
 This second collider's only purpose is to ensure that the fly guy hovers above the ground.
 So in a sense, we only need a single pixel to represent the correct Y position for Unity physics to use -- represented by the bottom of this circle collider.

-Unity physics by default uses discrete collisions instead of continous.
+Unity physics by default uses discrete collisions instead of continuous.

  - Discrete means that each FixedUpdate, collisions are considered for the object's current position.
  - Continues means that each FixedUpdate, collisions consider the entire path the object has taken since the last FixedUpdate.